LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

 return Hourly_DF[ time_mask ]
 ```

-Next, we organize the sensing data `Training_DF` of the `site` station from `enddate` to `day` days before, and organize it into training data according to the `feature` feature combination.
-Then we apply the `method` regression method, so that the predicted value produced by the generated calibration model can approximate the data value of the `EPA_PM25` field in the training data.
+Then, we arrange the sensor data `Training_DF` for a particular monitoring station, referred to as `site`, covering the period from `enddate` to `day` days before.
+This data is organized based on the selected features (`feature` feature combination).
+After this, we apply one of the regression methods (`method`) to the data.
+Our goal here is to ensure that the predictions made by our calibration model are as close as possible to the `EPA_PM25` values in the training data.

-We calculate both the Mean Absolute Error (MAE) and the Mean Squared Error (MSE) of the corrected model itself.
-Among them, the mean absolute error (MAE) is the sum of the absolute values of the difference between the target value and the predicted value, which may reflect the actual situation of the predicted value error.
-The smaller the value, the better the performance.
-The mean squared error (MSE) is the mean of the square of the difference between the predicted value and the actual observed value.
-The smaller the MSE value, the better the accuracy of the prediction model in describing the experimental data.
+To evaluate the accuracy of our model, we use two methods: Mean Absolute Error (MAE) and Mean Squared Error (MSE).
+MAE measures how far off our predictions are on average, by calculating the average of the absolute differences between predicted and actual values.
+A lower MAE means better accuracy.
+MSE, on the other hand, calculates the average of the squares of these differences.
+Again, a lower MSE indicates better model performance.

 ```python
 def BuildModel( site, enddate, feature, day, method, Training_DF ):